-Division 1.
+Section 4-101.
 Single-Family Residential (SFR) District.

 D. Performance standards.
 The following performance standards shall govern regulate design provisions for the general development of structures in the District.
-To meet the unique design challenges of each building site, the Board of Architects shall have authority over the following performance standards and shall make any adjustments as required by neighborhood context, site characteristics, and design goals in the Comprehensive Plan.
+To meet the unique design conditions of each building site, the Board of Architects shall have authority over the following performance standards and shall make any adjustments as required by neighborhood context, site characteristics, and design goals in the Comprehensive Plan.
 The Board of Architects may deny any proposed design found inconsistent with the standards of aesthetic design.
 Where there are specific standards for properties that are specifically set forth in the Site Specific Zoning Regulations, the regulations in the Site Specific Zoning Regulations shall apply (see Appendix A).

 - 4. Setback requirements.
-To create high quality and cohesive public spaces, all buildings shall meet the following setback requirements.
-No building or structure, or any part thereof, including porches, projections, or terraces, but not including Uncovered steps may, shall be erected at a lesser distance. from the front, side or rear line of any building site than the front, side or rear setback distance, respectively, prescribed and established herein for such building site.
+To create high quality public spaces, all buildings shall meet the following setback requirements.
+No building or structure, or any part thereof, including porches, projections, or terraces, but not including uncovered steps, shall be erected at a lesser distance from the front, side or rear line of any building site than the front, side or rear setback distance, respectively, prescribed and established herein for such building site.
 Nothing herein shall prohibit a building or structure from having more than the minimum required setbacks. - a.
 Front setback.
-A front setback of t_Twenty-five (25) feet shall be maintained and required on all building sites, except when otherwise permitted by the Board of Architects pursuant to the Best Practices Manual. that on existing building sites on platted lots less than seventy five (75) feet in depth, a minimum front setback of fifteen (15) feet shall be required.
+A front setback of t wenty-five (25) feet shall be maintained and required on all building sites, except when otherwise permitted by the Board of Architects pursuant to the Best Practices Manual. that on existing building sites on platted lots less than seventy five (75) feet in depth, a minimum front setback of fifteen (15) feet shall be required.

-The Board of Architects may recommend approval of variances. - b.
+The Board of Architects may recommend approval of variances to the Board of Adjustment or the Historic Preservation Board, as applicable. - b.
 Side setbacks.